edgedb/edgedb/doc/ref/edgeql/types.rst

 Tuple elements can be *named*, however this does not in any way affect the ordering of these elements within the tuple.
 The names are used for convenience to make it easier to refer to different elements as well as in tuple serialization.
-Unlike for associative arrays identifiers only valid identifiers can be used to name tuple elements.
+Unlike for maps identifiers only valid identifiers can be used to name tuple elements.

 .. code-block:: eql